Skip to contents

 Arguments

-A list of named elements named elements (names(inputsList) = c("tempInput", "slrInput", "gdpInput", "popInput")), each containing data frames of custom temperature, global mean sea level rise (GMSL), gross domestic product (GDP), and/or state-level population trajectories, respectively, over a continuous period in the range 2010 to 2300.
+A list with named elements (gdp, pop, temp, and/or slr), each containing data frames of custom scenarios for gross domestic product (GDP), state-level population, temperature, and/or global mean sea level rise (GMSL) trajectories, respectively, over a continuous period.
 Temperature and sea level rise inputs should start in 2000 or earlier.
 Values for population and GDP scenarios can start in 2010 or earlier.
 Values for each scenario type must be within reasonable ranges.
 For more information, see import_inputs().

 sectorList=NULL